radian628/11ty-desmos/example/src/index.md

 Uses [Text Mode](https://www.desmodder.com/text-mode/) syntax for easy editing in plaintext.

 Supports a settings object that mirrors the one returned by [Desmos.GraphingCalculator](https://www.desmos.com/api/v1.8/docs/index.html#document-calculator).
+The only major difference between this and the default calculator is that viewport locking is enabled by default.
+This is to prevent graph zooming from interrupting scrolling through an article.

-{% desmos "{}" %}
+{% desmos '{ "lockViewport": false }' %}
 { y > x: 1, 0 } > 0.5;
 a + b = 2
 {% enddesmos%}